-Established in 2014, Temple Cycles are known for their classically styled steel-frame bikes and, for me, they've really managed to hold on to that signature styling with their electric offerings (two very similar bikes - a classic-framed version and a step through).
+Established in 2014, Temple Cycles is known for their classically styled steel-frame bikes and, for me, they've really managed to hold on to that signature styling with their electric models (two very similar bikes - a classic-framed version and a step through).

 I think it's very easy to slap on a battery pack and compromise on styling but I really don't feel like they've done that with this bike.
 They've really kept the Integrity of their brand.
 Let’s see how they perform.